PeeBs68/pands-problem-sheet/README.md

 3) Output - the print command is used to output the result back to the terminal.
 The output is formatted to ensure that two decimal places are diaplayed.

 Additional Links Used:
-Information on Decimals taken from the following source to ensure the output had 2 decimal places   https://www.w3schools.com/python/python_string_formatting.asp
+Information on Decimals taken from the following source to ensure the output had 2 decimal places   https://www.w3schools.com/python/python_string_formatting.asp  and  https://thepythonguru.com/python-string-formatting/

 Details on how to handle non integer inputs taken from Stackoverflow https://stackoverflow.com/questions/62768087/how-can-i-not-allow-letters-and-only-allow-numbers-in-an-input-on-python-3